 Fearrington Music is a club for music lovers to gather together in as many ways as we envision, including our long-standing tradition of Sunday afternoon concerts and also various opportunities for our resident musicians to play (“jam”) with one another in an informal setting (locations to be announced throughout the year).
-No admission is charged for our concerts (held at the Gathering Place) yet we “pass the hat” to reward our performers.

 We are a group of folks who love Scandinavia.
 Many of our group can trace relatives from this wonderful part of the world while others have traveled to one of these countries.
 Many of our attendees just enjoy hearing about food, customs and the people of Scandinavia.
 We hold two meetings a year, one in the spring, one in the fall (dates are announced well in advance).

 Share your concerns on national, state, and local issues.
 The Fearrington Republican Club invites you to hear insightful speakers and participate in open discussions.
 All are welcome.
 No club dues, but donations welcomed.
 Meets 4th Wednesday at 7 PM in the Gathering Place.